rheidi/Integrify-HTML-exercise/README.md

 ## Getting started

-Clone the repository from github using `git clone` Open the file `index.html` on your browser
+Clone the repository from github using `git clone`.
+Open the file `index.html` on your browser